sinedied/backslide/README.md

 #### Customize style

 Just edit the `template/style.scss` file and make changes according to your needs.
-The base theme aleardy provides some helpful additions.
+The base theme already provides some helpful additions.

 The stylesheet is written in [Sass](http://sass-lang.com), but you can use plain CSS instead if you feel like it, as long as you don't change the file extension.